 Amazon wants you to start a business to deliver its packages

-(CNN Money) — If you have $10,000 and want to be your own boss, Amazon has a deal for you.
+If you have $10,000 and want to be your own boss, Amazon has a deal for you.

 Starting Thursday, you can apply to start your very own small business, delivering Amazon Prime packages in Amazon-branded vans and uniforms.